Architecture of Algeria: Early colonial era

 The majority of French colonial urban planners and architects viewed themselves as tasked with the duty of remodeling Algerian cities to mirror the regularity, symmetry, and public facilities characteristic of the French homeland; colonial governments designed new developments with straight lines and right angles and established numerous public facilities including hospitals and post offices.

 Arabisance

 Algerian colonial architecture saw a shift in the early 1900s with the 1903 appointment of Charles Lutaud as Governor General.
-Lutaud advocated for the adoption of colonial cultural policy of Algerian "association" with France over Algerian assimilation, dictating that public buildings be constructed in the hybrid Moorish Revival Arabisance style.
+Lutaud advocated for the adoption of the colonial cultural policy of Algerian "association" with France over Algerian assimilation, dictating that public buildings be constructed in the hybrid Moorish Revival Arabisance style.
 In reference to Lutaud's policies, the combination of Moorish architecture with European architectural styles in Algeria is sometimes referred to as the Jonnart style (Style Jonnart).

 Modernism

 In the subsequent decades, the formation of a new colonial academic elite and the advent of Modernism together brought a period of architectural experimentation that pushed Algerian architecture even further away from established European styles.
 During this period, Algeria emerged as a viable location for modernist experimentation among French architects. the Government Palace in Algiers is representative of the era.

 During the 1930s, Algiers served as a hub for architectural intellectuals.
 In 1932, the Algiers branch of the Society of Modern Architects (SAM, Société des architectes modernes) was formed; the society advocated for modernism, dictating its adherents to build within the "principles of modern aesthetics."
 The following year, the city hosted the first Exhibition of Urbanism and Modern Architecture (Exposition d'urbanisme et d'architecture moderne).